 How do you get chronic sinusitis?

+You are more likely to get chronic sinusitis if you are older, female, a smoker, or suffer from conditions like asthma and allergies.
 The following are causes of acute sinusitis that may progress into a chronic sinusitis include:

 Cold or flu-like illnesses